 When comparing King’s College vs. LSE, academics are the first aspect to consider.
 At first glance, one thing becomes clear: They are both world-renowned institutions located in one of the greatest cities in the world—London.
 However, they have distinct academic ethos, focus, and strengths.

-In this section, we’ll look at both KCL and LSE and analyse their undergraduate and graduate courses, choices and flexibility, ranking, degrees and class sizes, academic calendars, research facilities, and budgets, all of which can become important factors in deciding between the two universities.
+In this section, we’ll look at both KCL and LSE and analyse their undergraduate and graduate courses, modules, choices and flexibility, ranking, degrees and class sizes, academic calendars, research facilities, and budgets, all of which can become important factors in deciding between the two universities.

 Undergraduate Programs